adambiltcliffe/codex/readme.md

 # Tests to write

-Requirement for tech buildings to play units
+Correctly report gaining 0 gold from workers in upkeep Requirement for tech buildings to play units
 Blademaster: other units have swift strike
 Blademaster: after it dies, other units lose swift strike